 Apart from their location in the far north of England, there is no obvious connection between Cumbria’s Lanercost Priory and the nearby Hadrian’s Wall.
 After all, Lanercost Priory was not built until the 12th century, long after the Romans had left Britain and their wall had started to crumble.
-But the Priory appears on all the maps of “Hadrian’s Wall Country”, and we had caught a glimpse of it nestling among the trees as we hiked the Hadrian’s Wall Path.
-So we were keen to go back and see it properly.
+But the Priory appears on all the maps of “Hadrian’s Wall Country”, and I had caught a glimpse of it nestling among the trees while hiking the Hadrian’s Wall Path.
+So I was keen to go back and see it properly.
 And it wasn’t long before we realised how much it had in common with the Roman wall.

 Stone From Hadrian’s Wall

-The first connection became apparent as soon as we got there.
+The first connection became apparent as soon as I got there.
 The original builders constructed Lanercost Priory using stone plundered from the remains of Hadrian’s Wall.
 Look carefully and you will see some of the inscription stones that were set into the Wall to show which legion had built a particular section.
 It is a bit like a jigsaw with all its pieces in the wrong place: in one case an inscription has been positioned upside down!

 It is not just the fabric of the Wall that found its way to Lanercost.
 Over the centuries Roman artefacts such as tombstones and altars have been uncovered locally.
 Today these are on display in the refectory undercroft of the ruined Priory.
 Another link with Hadrian’s Wall: as the Priory fell into disuse it was itself plundered for local building works.

 Turbulent History Of Lanercost Priory